What is mindfulness?

 When taking a mindfulness walk, the key is to notice the things around you.
 Notice your breathing and the feel of your body.
 Also, pay attention to the rise and fall of your feet.
 Observe the shift of your body weight from side to side.
-Once you are aware of your body’s movements, it is time to turn your attention to your surroundings.
-If you need some assistance feel free to count your steps up to 10 and then start over.
+Once you are aware of your body’s movements, it is time to focus on your surroundings.
+If you need assistance, count your steps up to 10 and start over.

 Using your senses, observe all around you.
 However, do not get lost in your observations.
 Keep them simple, such as I smell something.
 I see something red.
 I hear a loud noise.
 Do not try to identify those things which do not come naturally.

-As you look around, take notices of colors and shapes.
-Please do not get lost in the details of them; only acknowledge them.
+As you look around, take notice of colors and shapes.
+Please do not get lost in their details; only acknowledge them.

-If you are indoors, outside in the city or country, pay attention to the sounds around you.
-Again, only notice there are sounds, not so much what they if it readily apparent.
+If you are indoors, outside the city or country, pay attention to the sounds around you.
+Again, only notice there are sounds, not so much what they if readily apparent.

 What scents are lingering in the air?
 If you can’t identify them, acknowledge that you can smell something, and then move on to the next smell.
-Try not to get lost in identifying each scent.
+Try to avoid getting lost in identifying each scent.

 As you finish your walk, return to noticing your physical sensations.
-Take a moment to think about how to incorporate this practice throughout your day.
+Take a moment to consider how to incorporate this practice throughout your day.